 (D) No system for online appointments

 Many prospective patients expect a dental clinic to feature an online appointment system.
 Lacking one is not only unprofessional and inconvenient, but it leads to walk-ins and administrative hassles.
-The steps to running a successful dental practice
+The steps to running a successful dental practise

-Starting a dental practice is a surefire way to boost your success, advance your career, work independently, and receive proper compensation for your skills and credentials.
+Starting a dental practise is a surefire way to boost your success, advance your career, work independently, and receive proper compensation for your skills and credentials.
 If you are serious about getting started, Beacon Dental Partners recommend the following steps:

 1. Secure funding for your clinic

 Opening a clinic is becoming increasingly common in the US and it is becoming easier to secure funding for this, particularly through dental support organizations.
 Alternatively, you can obtain a bank loan or seek out an investor.
-Major lenders in the industry specialize in preparing comprehensive financial and budgetary plans for dental practices, so you shouldn’t be shy about working with a lender.
+Major lenders in the industry specialize in preparing comprehensive financial and budgetary plans for dental practises, so you shouldn’t be shy about working with a lender.

 It is also important to consider the costs associated with the process: i.e., rent, equipment costs, training costs, salaries, and other miscellaneous expenses.
 To help you make your payments easily, you should work with a lender/bank that promises a low-interest rate.